Montvydas/Assembler/README.md

 # Microprocessor
-Microprocessor for DSL4 project, and translator to compile code to run on it.
+Microprocessor for DSL4 project, and assembler to compile code to run on it.